Black Tartarian Cherry Tree

-Organic gardeners will love these cherry trees.
-The Black Tartarian is very hardy and disease resistant, so you do not need chemicals and pesticides.
+Organic gardeners will love this cherry tree.
+The Black Tartarian is very hardy and disease-resistant, so you do not need chemicals and pesticides.
 All it needs is direct sunlight, water, and well-draining soil.

 Growers of this tree can expect an early ripening with fruit bearing from early May to late summer.
 The Black Tartarian needs to be cross-pollinated with another sweet variety in order to produce an abundance of cherries.
 We recommend pairing it with the Bing or the Rainier.
 For maximum fruit production, remove your cherries with their stems still attached to the fruit.
 This encourages your tree to continue producing through the summer months.

 We recommend planting your cherry tree as soon as possible.
 The more time a cherry tree has in its new climate, the earlier it will begin to produce fruit.